Abierto Juvenil Mexicano

 The Abierto Juvenil Mexicano is a prestigious junior tennis tournament played on outdoor red clay courts in November in Mexico City.
 It is one of five Grade A tournaments, the junior equivalent of ATP Masters or WTA Premier Mandatory events in terms of rankings points allocated.

 History

 The Abierto Juvenil Mexicano has been classified as a Grade A tournament since 2004.
-It was previously was also a Grade 1 tournament from 1998 to 2003.
+It was previously a Grade 1 tournament from 1998 to 2003.
 The tournament was founded in 1977 as the Copa Internacional Casablanca.